Facebook surfing pays off for some investors

 Welles recommended his firm buy Facebook shares in the spring, and said it has not sold them since.

-The $1.2 billion Manning & Napier Equity Series (EXEYX.O) fund held 442,520 shares of Facebook at the end of July, up from 198,660 at the end of April, according to the firm's website.
-(Reporting By Ross Kerber; Editing by Lauren Young and Leslie Gevirtz)
+The $1.2 billion Manning & Napier Equity Series fund held 442,520 shares of Facebook at the end of July, up from 198,660 at the end of April, according to the firm's website.